The 3 stages of labour

 As you get towards the end of your pregnancy, you’ll probably start to notice and question every tiny twinge and movement - especially if you’re having your first baby.
 It’s an exciting time and natural to be looking for signs that your little one is on their way.

-How to time your contractions
+💡Top tip: How to time your contractions

-Timing your contractions is a great way to track your progress through the stages of labour.
-When you call your midwife to let them know you’re in labour, one of the first things they’ll ask is how regularly you’re getting contractions.
 Ideally, you should be able to tell them how long each contraction lasts and how often they come.
 This will help them to assess whether it’s time for you to head into hospital or whether they need to come to you if you’re having a home birth3.

 Of course, it can be difficult to focus on counting when you’re in the middle of active labour.
 It can help to use a stopwatch or, even better, ask your birthing partner to time the length of each contraction and the gap between each one.
+“You might think that your mind will be elsewhere during labour, but you’ll be surprised at how focussed you might be when it begins!
+I used the stopwatch on my phone to keep track, and being able to see my progress was really motivating.”
+(Isla’s mum).

 Making the first stage more comfortable

 The latent phase and first stage of labour can last a while, especially if this is your first time going into labour1.
 It’s normal to feel uncomfortable or frustrated if things aren’t moving along as quickly as you’d like.
-Remember to keep your energy levels up with regular snacks and drinks, and read our top tips for what you can do to help you get through labour here.
+Remember to keep your energy levels up with regular snacks and drinks, and read our top tips for what you can do to help you get through labour.

 Pain relief during labour